Frequently Asked Questions About Living at New Horizons

 How stable is New Horizons?

 Owned by one of the largest grant-making foundations in New England, Cummings Foundation, New Horizons in its own right has a high net worth and no mortgages or other long-term debt of any sort.
 Of our 200+ team, many staff members have more than 10 years’ seniority.
-Cummings Foundation has distributed more than $140 million in local area grants to date.
+Cummings Foundation has distributed $500 million in local area grants to date.

 May I bring my own furnishings?